Tricked-dev/Dankdeck.xyz/README.md

 PUSHER_APP_SECRET=
 ```

-if you are not on localhostlike github codespaces you will need to add this option:
+if you are not on localhost like GitHub codespaces you will need to add this option:

 ```ini
 AUTH_URL=https://SOME_GIBBERISH-4321.app.github.dev/ # Leading slash is important